antfu/antfu.me/pages/posts/ai-qrcode-refine.md

 ![QR Code Generator](/images/ai-qrcode-refine-generate-1.png)

 It offers me the full capability of the generation process.
-You can change the error correction level, mask pattern, version of the QR Code, and rotation to **find** a good distribution of the black & white spots**.
+You can change the error correction level, mask pattern, version of the QR Code, and rotation to **find** a good distribution of the black & white spots.
 Also, it allows you to change the styles of the dots, or add some random noise to the border making the generated image more blended-in.

 ![QR Code Generator with Custom Styles](/images/ai-qrcode-refine-generate-2.png)